Skip links

 When selecting leveling feet, it’s essential to consider compliance with industry standards:

-- Certifications: Ensure that the leveling feet meet relevant industry certifications, such as 3-A, EHEDG, or USDA, especially for applications in hygienic environments.
+• Certifications: Ensure that the leveling feet meet relevant industry certifications, such as EHEDG or USDA certificates especially for applications in hygienic environments.

 Selecting the appropriate stainless steel machine leveling foot—whether with a rubber-vulcanized base or a solid base—depends on various factors, including load requirements, environmental conditions, and industry-specific standards.
 By considering the experience, expertise, authoritativeness, and trustworthiness aspects outlined above, you can make an informed decision that ensures the stability, safety, and longevity of your machinery.